The International Coach Federation South Africa says that the business coaching sector has grown significantly for many reasons, including:

 Your clients will be people looking to make improvements in their lives

-According to Mhlanga, opportunities exist but there are issues with accessing.
+According to Mhlanga, opportunities exist but there are issues with access.
 “This can be determined by several factors, but if you don’t have a clear target market, you will have no idea what the right opportunities are and you might end up saying ‘yes’ to everything.”

 He warns that there is limited time and energy to acquire clients, to create coaching programs, coach clients and invest in professional- and personal development, as well as admin such as financial management, replying to emails, and more.